At St Mabyn school, with God’s love we learn, grow and flourish together.

 We aim to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.

 Maths is taught daily for an hour but this is subject to change based on the needs of the learners and the professional judgement of the teacher.
-Mental calculations and number recall are supported by times tables and 99 club.
+Mental calculations and number recall are supported by times tables passports and 99 club.

-Our classes are mostly mixed age; teachers use their professional judgement to link skills based on year objectives- where necessary skills are taught separately in groups.
+Our classes are mixed age; teachers use their professional judgement to link skills based on year objectives- where necessary skills are taught separately in groups.

 What will this look like?

 Our pupils feel positive and enjoy tackling maths calculations and problems talking through their thinking and methods using the correct mathematical vocabulary and confidently use and apply their knowledge and skills in everyday contexts.
-Individual progress and attainment are tracked through daily assessment for learning, Power maths end of unit challenges, written assessments, which include White Rose, NFER and Sats Papers.
+Individual progress and attainment are tracked through daily assessment for learning, end of unit and written assessments, which include White Rose, NFER and Sats Papers.
 Using all this information the teacher assigns a point in time assessment level, which is recorded on Pupil asset.